Experts discuss what kind of healthcare reform to expect from the incoming Trump Administration.

-A woman who suffered severe abuse as a child describes the mental health benefits of owning a dog, and an expert on the Americans with Disabilities Act discusses requirements for emotional support animals.
+We discuss the mental health benefits of owning a dog, and the Americans with Disabilities Act requirements for emotional support animals.

 High risk organ donations and even organs carrying diseases that never would have been acceptable before are now able to be used if recipients accept them.

 Virtually all animals with a backbone yawn, but scientists don’t know what purpose it serves or why yawns are so contagious.

 During the Halloween season, many people seek out frightening experiences.
 This controlled fear has a psychological and developmental purpose, as an expert explains.

 Genetic testing is now available to consumers to satisfy a variety of desires, however, risks come with what doctors say is incomplete knowledge.

 Research shows many homeless men have suffered a traumatic brain injury, raising the possibility that TBIs may cause behaviors directly leading to homelessness.